shobhitnagori/my_portfolio/README.md

 ## Ways of Working & Program Execution

-I place strong emphasis on **how teams operate**, not just what they build.
+I place strong emphasis on **how cross functional teams think and operate**, not just what they build.

 Artifacts include:
 - Delivery lifecycle frameworks